 The following information relates to material transactions with related parties during the year.
 These transactions were carried out in the normal course of business and at terms equivalent to those that prevail in arms length transactions.
-Dividends paid to the immediate parent undertaking, BTLAH are shown in note 10 to the regulatory financial statements, other related party transactions are as shown below.
+Dividends paid to the immediate parent undertaking, BTLAH are shown in note 10 to the regulatory financial statements, other related party transactions are as shown on the following page.